GiorgiGogsadze/GioTours/README.md

 > [!NOTE]
 > The Protection of Route is disabled, so you can visit and see the page without admin account, but due to database policies, your changes won't be saved. if you're intrested in checking functionality, send me email at gogsadzegeorge42@gmail.com

 On the admin page, all tours are conveniently listed, allowed to edit or delete them, and in the case of an already completed tour, replace them with a new one.
-Additionally, Company can easily add new tours through this interface.
+Company can also easily add new tours through this interface.
+Additionally, Dark and light modes are accessible on the admin page